Sunn Amps and Smashed Guitars

 Sunn Amps and Smashed Guitars is a live album by Earth, originally released in 1995 by Blast First Records.
-It contained the track "Ripped on Fascist Ideas" (recorded in London, May 1995).
+It contained the track "Ripped on Fascist Ideas", recorded in London in May 1995.
 It was re-released in 2001 by No Quarter Records with four bonus tracks taken from a 1990 demo.
 Kurt Cobain and Kelly Canary contribute guest vocals on the track "Divine and Bright".